 As I made my way up to the castle, it was impossible not to notice the aliens.

 Yep.
 That’s not a typo.
-There were alien statues scattered about, mostly congregated around the HR Giger Museum and it's matching bar.
+There were alien statues scattered about, mostly congregated around the HR Giger Museum and its matching bar.
 It was an odd paradoxical scenario to find yourself in.
 An almost dream-like place, where 17th-century castles and alien statues co-exist side-by-side.
 It doesn’t sound possible or logical... and yet.

-That was my main takeaway from Gruyères, just how utterly wild and weird a place it was.
+That was my main takeaway from Gruyères, just how utterly wild and curious a place it was.
 How unusual I felt the whole time, just like I’d slipped into a dream.
 And that’s my kind of place.
 I was in love.

 My favourite part of the Château de Gruyères was the courtyard.
 There was something about wooden panelling, the grass-covered awnings, and the cobbled courtyard (combined with the ease of rain from above) that made it so incredibly medieval.